Back

 • Rural Bangladesh saw 22% increase in food insecurity during pandemic: IFPRI (The Daily Star)

-The Daily Star published an article stating around 22.3 percent more rural Bangladeshi households reported food insecurity — 18 months after the onset of the Covid-19 pandemic than pre-pandemic times, according to an IFPRI and Cornell University study that conducted three rounds of socioeconomic phone surveys in rural areas of Bangladesh in June 2020, January […]
+The Daily Star published an article stating that IFPRI has found that around 22.3 percent more rural Bangladeshi households reported food insecurity — 18 months after the onset of the Covid-19 pandemic than in pre-pandemic times.
+The report is the result of IFPRI and Cornell University’s three rounds of socioeconomic phone surveys in rural areas […]